 As the food truck phenomenon found Lafayette, they had an epiphany that once enacted, seemed all but obvious.
 Honest, no-frills Cajun plate lunch style food found a mobile home, and in October of 2015, The Cajun Table food truck was born.
 The goal was simple: to bring food and friends together.
 The food truck set up at local businesses, festivals, food truck rallies, and parks, and at every stop its owners did what they do best: turned a meal into a party.

-The party continued, and on March 1st of this year, The Cajun Table restaurant opened on Ambassador Caffery.
+The party continued when The Cajun Table restaurant opened on Ambassador Caffery.
 To set the tone, they decorated the space with generations-old family photos and with tractor parts, cypress planks, 100-year-old tin, and crawfish traps all from Suire’s Great-Grandpa Gladu’s old shed.
 The bar is built from cypress, and the bottles are displayed on an upright flat bottom boat.
 It’s a bit of Cow Island in Lafayette, complete with live accordion music in the evenings.